learn-tdd-in/learntdd.in/vue/index.md

 {% include tutorial-intro.md %}

 To see how TDD works in Vue, let's walk through a simple real-world example of building a feature.
-We'll be using Vue 2.6 with Vue CLI 3, with built-in support to use [Cypress][cypress] for end-to-end tests and [Mocha][mocha] for unit tests.
-We'll also use [vue-test-utils][vue-test-utils] for component tests.
+We'll be using Vue 2.6 with Vue CLI 4, with built-in support to use [Cypress][cypress] for end-to-end tests and [Jest][jest] for unit tests.
+We'll also use [Vue Test Utils][vue-test-utils] for component tests.
 You can also follow along in the [Git repo](https://github.com/learn-tdd-in/vue) that shows the process step-by-step.
 This tutorial assumes you have some [familiarity with Vue][vue] and with [automated testing concepts](/concepts).

 You can also watch a [conference talk](https://www.vuemastery.com/conferences/connect-tech-2018/Test-Driven-Development-in-Vue-with-Cypress/) version of this tutorial.